Clinical Psychiatry MSc

 Please enable Javascript to read our student reviews

-On completion of this master's in psychiatry you'll be up to date with new classifications, treatments, and assessments that integrate psychological and social sciences, demonstrate how the field links to others (such as acute medicine, surgery, perinatal services, children’s services and primary care) and have an understanding of how the Capacity Acts and Mental Health Act influence delivery of services and the implications for you as a healthcare professional.
+Upon completing this master's in psychiatry, you will be well-versed in the latest classifications, treatments, and assessments that integrate psychological and social sciences.
+You will understand how psychiatry connects with other fields such as acute medicine, surgery, perinatal services, children’s services, and primary care.
+Additionally, you will gain insights into how the Capacity Acts and Mental Health Act impact service delivery and the implications for your role as a healthcare professional.

 Awarding University